Chromium99/Planterbox/docs/Research and Analysis of Existing Technologies/Research and Analysis of Existing Technologies.md

   **Weaknesses:**
   - Limited diversity in plant species.

-  **Applicabilty:**
+  **Applicability:**
   - Initial development and testing of models.

+  **Effectiveness:**
+  - Great to use for our focus on beginner gardeners.
+  - Contains common plants people may find in their own home.

+  **Enhancements:**
+  - Include more plant species.

   **2. [Open Plant Image Archive (OPIA)](https://ngdc.cncb.ac.cn/opia/datasets)**

   **Strengths:**
-  - Contains a wide variety of differnet plant species.
+  - Contains a wide variety of different plant species.
   - High-quality images with detailed metadata.

   **Weaknesses:**
   - May require significant preprocessing.

-  **Applicabilty:**
+  - Designed for research in botany and genetics.

+  **Applicability:**
-  - Disease detection of plants.
+  - Help with detecting diseases of plants.

+  **Effectiveness:**
+  - Great at tracking plant growth and detecting diseases.

+  **Enhancements:**
+  - Including more images regarding commonly found house plants.

   **3. [Pl@ntNet-300K Dataset](https://zenodo.org/records/5645731#.Yuehg3ZBxPY)**

   **Strengths:**
-  - Large and diverse plant images datasets.
+  - Large and diverse plant image datasets.
-  - Ideal for identifying differnet plant species.
+  - Ideal for identifying different plant species.

   **Weaknesses:**
   - Mainly focuses only on plant identification.

-  **Applicabilty:**
+  - Many images of only a small group of plant species.

+  **Applicability:**
   - Training a plant identification model.

+  **Effectiveness:**
+  - Great at plant identification with its diverse dataset.

+  **Enhancements:**
+  - Including more images of other plant species.

 ### Subtask 2: